Andreas of Caesarea

 Andrew of Caesarea (Ἀνδρέας Καισαρείας; AD 563–614) was a Greek theological writer and bishop of Caesarea in Cappadocia.
 Karl Krumbacher assigned him to the first half of the sixth century.
 He is variously placed by other scholars, from the fifth to the ninth century.
 However, today it is unquestionable that his life spanned the late sixth/early seventh centuries.

 Works

-His principal work is a commentary on the Book of Revelation (Patrologia Graeca vol. 106, cols.
-215–458 and 1387–94) and is the oldest Greek patristic commentary on that book of the Bible.
-The very first Greek commentary on Revelation may barely predate Andrew's work and is attributed to Oikoumenios.
-“Oikoumenios” is not a recognized Father of the Church.
-Therefore, Andrew of Caesarea's work is correctly identified as the earliest Greek patristic commentary on the Apocalypse.
-Most subsequent Eastern Christian commentators of the Book of Revelation have drawn heavily upon Andrew and his commentary, which was preserved in nearly 100 complete Greek manuscripts, as well as translation in Armenian, Georgian, and Slavonic manuscripts.
+His principal work is a commentary on the Book of Revelation and is the oldest Greek commentary on that book written by a recognized Father of the Church.
+(The very first Greek commentary on Revelation may barely predate Andrew's work and is attributed to Oikoumenios.)
+Most subsequent Eastern Christian commentators of the Book of Revelation have drawn heavily upon Andrew and his commentary, which was preserved in about 100 Greek manuscripts, and translated into Armenian, Georgian, and Church Slavonic.
 Andrew's most important contribution was that he preserved many existing Eastern traditions associated with Revelation, both oral and written.
 His commentary was so influential that it preserved a specific text type for Revelation, known as the Andreas type.